mnp-club/Number_Theory_and_Cryptography_Workshop/Cryptography/README.md

 Once you have gone through the handout provided, check out the demo notebook on [Many-Time Pad](Many-Time%20Pad.ipynb), which as you may have guessed, is the opposite of a One-Time Pad.
 It will guide you through why repeated use of a key paves the way for it to be compromised.
 Try to work on why or how this works, before you run through the code!

+The *Demo Session* notebook will be used in conjunction with the Day 3 of the workshop.
+The Slides will be uploaded soon, so keep tabs on that to get the full picture.

+*RSA Assignment* includes 7 questions out which the answers for the first 3 lie scattered around in the content that was covered.
+Only the last 4 will count towards meeting the certification requirements and you required to solve (and submit) atleast 2 of those.
+Of course, googl-ing the answer is the easy way out :(

 <!--
 Contributors: Aravind Bharathi
 -->